 Instead of booking with big international brands who “parachute in” for guided trips, book with local organisations that have a meaningful connection with their surroundings and take care of the environment.

-A great resource to find such responsible is Wild Scotland.
+A great resource to find such responsible companies is Wild Scotland.
 Their members are outdoor and wildlife activity providers who adhere to a code of ethics and best practices to reduce their impact.
 You can read more about them here.

 Alternatively, look for members of the Scottish biospheres or organisations that are listed on national park websites.